HipsterWhale/ownCoin/README.md

 ## Can you show me what it looks like ?

-I will soon upload some screenshots, probably in the mean time I'll be realising a stable version.
+I will soon upload some screenshots.

 ## Okay, I want to have it !